fleetdm/fleet/proposals/apple-mdm/mdmcert.download-analysis.md

 # MDMCert.Download Analysis

-Analysis of the APNS certificate generation steps using https://mdmcert.download.
+Here's how to generate an analysis of the APNS certificate using https://mdmcert.download.

-1. `mdmctl mdmcert.download -new` command
+## 1. `mdmctl mdmcert.download -new` command

 Reference: https://github.com/micromdm/micromdm/blob/main/cmd/mdmctl/mdmcert.download.go